finanalyst/grav-plugin-map-marker-leaflet/README.md

 Next look at the maps in the example to see how styling can dramatically improve perception.

 Since the `style` can be changed inside the shortcode, different map styles can be given to the user to choose (for the two 3-party providers here).
 For example, a drop down box can be created in a form, and when the user responds with a map style change, it is included via Twig in the shortcode.

+In the example, the map style is taken from the page header.

 ### Comments
 - cache_enable should be set to false as there has to be a call to the tile provider to get the data.